MORPH: PDE Foundation Models with Arbitrary Data Modality: Proposed Method

 In most PDE datasets, multiple fields with different spatial scales evolve at various temporal rates. \textit{Field-wise multi-head cross-attention} prioritizes relevant inter-field interactions and selectively propagates information, enabling careful feature fusion while suppressing spurious activations arising from scale mismatches among coupled fields.
 The cross-attention operator outputs a single fused field, significantly reducing computational cost \citep{nguyen2023climax}.
 We scale \textsc{MORPH} further via the cross-attention dimension, which by default matches those of axial self-attention.

 We factorize full 4D spatiotemporal attention for a (3+1)D dynamical system into time-wise, depth-wise, height-wise, and width-wise \textit{axial attentions}.
 For high-dimensional datasets, this limits the computational cost to $O(T^2 + D^2 + H^2 + W^2)$, in contrast to full spatiotemporal attention with cost $O((TDHW)^2)$ \citep{ho2019axial}.
 Time-wise axial attention supports flexible temporal context allowing fixed or variable order autoregression (default: 1 step).
-More details on modeling aspects are deferred to Appendix~\ref{ssec:model_details}.
+We defer further modeling and implementation details to Appendix~\ref{ssec:model_details}, and validate the necessity of each design choice (component-wise convolution, field fusion, and axial attention) through the ablations in Sec.~\ref{ssec:ablations}.